 For one week, choose distance over obedience.
 Cross the street early, use parked cars as visual breaks, and reward your dog the moment they notice another dog without exploding.
 Say a simple marker like "yes," then feed near your leg while moving away in a curve.

-If your dog has snapped, redirected onto the leash or handler, bitten, or is exposed to children or small dogs at close range, bring in a certified force-free trainer or veterinary behavior professional.
+If your dog has snapped, redirected onto the leash or handler, bitten, or is exposed to children or small dogs at close range, bring in a qualified trainer or veterinary behavior professional.
 Safety planning is not failure.
 It is how good behavior work begins.

 A real walk example